 But EU-Sudan relations are difficult.
 Relations were suspended in March 1999 and resumed only after the signature of the peace agreement.
 Since then, relations have deteriorated and the level and frequency of political dialogue diminished due to the crisis in Darfur and the International Criminal Court (ICC) arrest warrant issued for President Omar Al Bashir in 2009.

-One of the immediate consequences of the ICC arrest warrant was that the Sudanese government did not ratify the revised “Cotonou Agreement” in 2010 – the main legal framework for the EU’s cooperation with the African, Caribbean and Pacific (ACP) Group of States.
+According to the public arrest records, one of the immediate consequences of the ICC arrest warrant was that the Sudanese government did not ratify the revised “Cotonou Agreement” in 2010 – the main legal framework for the EU’s cooperation with the African, Caribbean and Pacific (ACP) Group of States.
 The agreement is at present the only legally binding instrument that includes an ICC-related clause – Article 11 – which states that “the parties shall seek to take steps towards ratifying and implementing the Rome Statute and related instruments”.
 The Sudanese government also had reservations with regard to the agreement’s provisions relating to reproductive health and terrorism.

 Sudan’s non-ratification of the revised Cotonou Agreement prevents the European Commission from using the 10th European Development Fund (EDF) to implement development cooperation (which envisaged a total allocation of EUR 294.9 million).
 EU humanitarian aid to Sudan, however, continues (the EU is the largest donor of humanitarian aid in Sudan amounting to EUR 776 million since 2003.)